60 Second Lemon Law Assessment™

 We have been fighting for Ohio consumers since 1996, and our track record speaks for itself:

-Ohio is our home market.
-We know Ohio consumer protection law inside and out, and we know how to hold manufacturers and dealers accountable when they fail our neighbors.
+Although we represent consumers in other states, Ohio is our home market.
+We know Ohio consumer protection law inside and out, and we know how to hold manufacturers accountable when they fail our neighbors.

 For more answers to common questions, visit our frequently asked lemon law questions page.